decisionpatterns/r-hash/README.md

 NOTES
 ----------------------------------------
-  R is slowly moving toward a native implementation of hashes using enviroments, (cf. ?Extract).
-Access to environments using $ and [[ has been available for some time and recently objects can inherit from environments, etc. But many features that make hashes/dictionaries great are still lacking, such as the slice operation, [.

   The hash package is the only full featured hash implementation for the R language.
 It provides more features and finer control of the hash behavior than the native feature set and